 Keladi is available year-round.

-Keladi is poisonous when raw and MUST be consumed in cooked applications such as boiling, steaming, and frying.
-It can be sliced and boiled and served in coconut milk, spiralized and sautéed to make noodles, shredded and fried to make crispy pancakes, or even sliced and baked as chips.
+Keladi is poisonous when raw and must be cooked to remove the irritating calcium oxalate in applications such as boiling, steaming, and frying.
+It can be sliced, boiled, and served in coconut milk, spiralized and sautéed to make noodles, shredded and fried to make crispy pancakes, or sliced and baked as chips.
 In addition to savory dishes, Keladi is also used in sweet dishes such as pumpkin buns, cakes, pies, bubble tea, and ice cream.
-Complimentary ingredients include meats such as duck and pork belly, shrimp, rice, pea shoots, green onion, shallots, chilies, coconut, sugar, and tomato.
-Keladi will keep for a few days when stored in a paper bag at room temperature in a cool and dry place.
+Keladi pairs well with meats such as duck and pork belly, shrimp, rice, pea shoots, green onion, shallots, chilies, coconut, sugar, and tomato.
+The corm will keep for a few days when stored in a paper bag at room temperature in a cool and dry place.

-Keladi has recently increased in popularity in Southeast Asia and the leaves, stems, and corms are all used in traditional cooking.
+Keladi is a common kitchen ingredient in Thailand, Malaysia, and India, and has a revered status in Hawaii.
+The leaves, stems, and corms are all used in traditional cooking and in Hawaii, it is eaten principally as poi which is prepared by mashing the cooked root and creating a paste, that is either fermented or served immediately, typically with salted fish.
+Keladi is also grown for lu'au, which in Hawaii is the term used for both the cooked leaves and the Hawaiian feast.
 In the Philippines, Keladi has grown in importance because it is a reliable crop that can be used in place of other vegetables when food shortages arise.
-Keladi is commonly used in the Philippines national stew, sinigang, where it is used as a thickener.
-It is also used in laing, which uses Keladi leaves cooked in coconut milk and salted with fermented shrimp.
+Keladi is commonly used in the Filipino national stew known as sinigang, where it is used as a thickener.
+It is also incorporated into laing, which is a dish that cooks Keladi leaves in coconut milk and is salted with fermented shrimp.

-Keladi is believed to be native to New Guinea, and there are reports of Keladi dating back to 10,000 years ago.
-Today, it is widely cultivated around the world and can be found in local markets and specialty grocers in Asia, the Philippines, Indonesia, Malaysia, the United States, the Caribbean, and tropical Africa.
+Keladi is native to Southeast Asia and along with malanga or yautia may be one of the very first known cultivated vegetables.
+Its use dates back to ancient times, having been described as an important crop by both Greek and Roman historians.
+The root then spread to tropical regions around the globe by explorers and traveled west to Egypt and Africa and east to the Pacific Islands.
+Today Keladi is widely cultivated around the world and can be found in local markets and specialty grocers in Asia, the Philippines, Indonesia, Malaysia, the United States, the Caribbean, and tropical Africa.